JustAPenguin9/Akyuu-bot/README.md

 Akyuu is a discord bot created with the [discord.js](https://github.com/discordjs/discord.js) node module.
 The purpose of the bot is to give players information regarding the characters in the 15.5 installment of the Touhou series *Touhou Hyouibana ~ Antinomy of Common Flowers* developed by Tasofro.

-## Status

-Stable but still needs work.

-to do:

-my guy there is so much still to do

 ## Downloading the source code